nablaa/ds18x20-rest/README.md

 ## Usage

+A config file will automatically be created for you if an existing config file is not found at the location you specified.
+You will be prompted for values when you first run the server.
+Alternatively, you may manually create a config file with the following format:

-Before starting the server, a config file must be created.
-Below is a sample of a config file which defines two sensors: `mytemp1` and `mytemp2`:
+ Below is a sample
+of a config file which defines two sensors: `mytemp1` and `mytemp2`:

 ```js